kristoffer-dyrkorn/pathfinder/README.md

 - Also add all track path points fully inside the mesh triangles
 - For each point in the resulting path, get elevation data by interpolation - either along triangle edges or inside triangles

-The result is a 3D track that piecewise intersects the terrain surface.
+The result is a 3D track that follows the terrain surface precisely.
 By adding a fixed elevation offset to the track it can then be rendered properly along with the terrain.

 # How to use